(Kindle Versions: Click on cover to order)

 Part I: Pomegranates and Perfume In which Magdalene leaves Jerusalem bound for Petra, fabled rose-red city of the Nabateans.
 Her double life as Susannah, wealthy owner of a perfume import business, and Mary Magdalene, beloved disciple of the crucified Rabbi Jesu, is coming to an end.
 The journey leads her into unfamiliar territory – pagan temples, desert camps, Cleopatra’s perfumery, and a forbidden oasis.
 It will culminate in a pomegranate orchard, face to face with her past.

-Part III: Dance of the Seventh Veil In which Magdalene sets out alone by foot to continue her journey and find her calling.
+Part III: Dance of the Seventh Veil In which Magdalene sets out alone on foot to continue her journey and find her calling.
 Along the way she encounters a crone and propositioned by three very different men.
 She resumes preaching in public and teaching in private.
 All the while, her lessons in consciousness continue.
 Eventually, she must find her own voice and choose her own destiny.

 Author’s Notes